 - Governance, Policy and Resources Committee

 - Performance and Audit Committee

-- Planning and Regulatory Services Committee
+- > Planning and Regulatory Services Committee

-- Strategic and Community Planning Committee
+- > Strategic and Community Planning Committee

-- Economic Development and Regeneration Committee
+- > Economic Development and Regeneration Committee

-- Environmental Services Committee
+- > Environmental Services Committee

-- Leisure and Community Services Committee
+- ➤ Leisure and Community Services Committee

-The Party Leaders Forum seeks to provide an informal sounding board on major strategic and operational issues in advance of submission to Council, thereby facilitating and streamlining the conduct of Council business.
+The Group Party Leaders Forum seeks to provide an informal sounding board on major strategic issues in advance of submission to Committee/Council, thereby facilitating and streamlining the conduct of Council business.
 This group meets on a monthly basis.

-2 Senior Officers
+2. Senior Officers

-Strategic Directors and Heads of Departments completed 6 monthly Stewardship Certificates and Assurance Statements respectively.
+Strategic Directors and Heads of Department completed 6 monthly Stewardship Certificates and Assurance Statements respectively.
 In signing their Stewardship Certificate Directors opinions were informed by the following:

-- Assurance from the relavant Heads of Department
+- > Assurance from relevant Heads of Department

-- Directorate and Departmental Risk Registers (where applicable)
+- > Directorate and Departmental Risk Registers (where applicable)

-- Operational policies and procedures
+- > Operational policies and procedures

-- Internal Audit reports
+- > Internal Audit reports

-- Administrative procedures (including segregation of duties)
+- > Administrative procedures (including segregation of duties)

-- Management Supervision
+- ➤ Management Supervision

-- System of delegation and accountability
+- > System of delegation and accountability